vulcandth/polished-atlas/docs/development.md

   Pillow (`pip install pillow`) and re-run `render_maps.py --format gif`.
 - If Vite build failures mention missing JSON, ensure the Python scripts ran to completion and check the timestamps under `maps/`.

+### Palette data correctness

+- Object/NPC palette values are parsed directly from polishedcrystal `.pal` files (e.g. `gfx/overworld/npc_sprites.pal`).
+These files express RGB channels on a 0–31 scale and sometimes include leading zeros (e.g. `09`).
+- As of this repo, the generator normalizes these numbers robustly, so `09` is interpreted as decimal 9 (not octal), ensuring accurate conversion to 8-bit RGB using `round(value / 31 * 255)`.
+- If you update upstream palettes, re-run:
+  - `python3 scripts/generate_object_metadata.py` to refresh `maps/object_metadata.json`.
+  - Optionally `./scripts/build_atlas.sh` to rebuild everything end-to-end.